hadley/adv-r/Namespaces.md

 # Namespaces

 Namespaces control what functions and methods that your package exports for use by others.
-Namespaces make it easier to come up with you own function names without worrying about what names other packages have used.
+Namespaces make it easier to come up with your own function names without worrying about what names other packages have used.
 A namespace means you can use any name you like for internal functions, and when there is a conflict with an exported function, there is a standard disambiguation